dchristrf/toucan/README.md

 # Running locally

-make sure you have node > v16.13.1 installed locally, if not, checkout [nvm](https://github.com/nvm-sh/nvm)
+make sure you have node > v16.13.1 installed locally, if not, checkout [nvm](https://github.com/nvm-sh/nvm) or some other node version manager

 ```
-nvm install v16.13.1
-nvm use
 npm install
-cp config.test.js config.js
+cp .env.example .env
 ```

+Fill out all the variable values in the new .env file.

-To develop the blank bot locally, you will need to create a:
+To develop the bot locally, you will need to create a:

-- development blank foundation discord server
+- development discord server
-- development blank foundation bot
+- development bot

+## Add bot to Discord dev server

+`npm run add-bot`

+Will produce a link for adding the bot to servers over which you have admin control.

 ## Prerequisites